 DBAs can be either an LLC, sole proprietorship, partnership, or corporation.

-Your DBA name will be used every time your pay personal income taxes.
+Your DBA name will be used every time you pay personal income taxes.
 Depending on your legal business entity type, you will have a different tax treatment from the Internal Revenue Service.

 LLC tax treatment may differ depending on how they choose to file their taxes.
 If they decide to have the LLC taxed as a corporation, it will be taxed as a C or S corporation.

-LLCs pay taxes on their own personal tax returns, and owners have to file tax forms according to the LLC's structure.
+Based on our experience owning LLCs, we pay taxes on our tax returns, and as the owner, you have to file tax forms according to your LLC's structure.

 This information should be included in an operating agreement if there is more than one owner or member.